Thoughtful-App-Co/nurture/docs/features/TEND_GARDEN.md

-# Quick Sort Feature
+# Tend Garden Feature

 ## Overview

-The Quick Sort utility provides a fast, intuitive way to categorize contacts into Dunbar layers or hide them.
-It uses a swipeable card interface to make sorting hundreds of contacts quick and effortless.
+The Tend Garden tool helps you organize and catalog your relationships into appropriate Dunbar layers.
+Like tending a garden, it brings clarity and order to your relationship network through an intuitive swipeable interface.

 ## Features

 ### 🎯 Core Functionality
 - **Swipeable card interface** - One contact at a time, smooth animations
 - **6 categories**: Layers 0-4 + Hidden
-- **Prevents double-sorting** - Each contact can only be sorted once per session
+- **Prevents double-tending** - Each contact can only be tended once per session
 - **Progress tracking** - Visual progress bar and count
 - **Skip functionality** - Skip contacts you're unsure about
-- **Reset capability** - Start over and re-sort all contacts
+- **Reset capability** - Start over and re-tend all contacts

 ### 🛡️ Data Integrity
-- `quickSortStatus` field tracks sorting state: `"not_sorted" | "sorted" | "hidden"`
+- `quickSortStatus` field tracks tending state: `"not_tended" | "tended" | "hidden"`
-- `quickSortedAt` timestamp records when contact was last sorted
+- `quickSortedAt` timestamp records when contact was last tended
 - Status persists across app sessions in Jazz database

 ## Categories